 Kristen Dailey's Blog

-Now, let's take a look at three tips to help you handle high-pressure home selling situations.
+Now, let's take a look at three tips to help you set a competitive initial asking price for your house.

 3. Consult with a Real Estate Agent